runfourestrun/neo4j-sdn-webapp/readme.md

     }
 ```

-> You must pass a mapping BiFunction to Marshall the result of your Cypher query (which is returned as a Record type) into a POJO (plain old java object).
+> You must pass a mapping BiFunction to .fetchAs() functiona above so you can marshall the result of your Cypher query (which is returned as a Record type) into a POJO (plain old java object).

 ```java